fugufish/beautiful-jekyll/_posts/2020-04-15-working-with-view-component-and-stimulus-part-1.md

 seem to just fit together perfectly.
 In this series of posts I will detail what I have found to be an ideal setup for developing Rails applications using these two complimentary libraries.

+This first post focuses exlcusively on ViewComponent.
+We will add Stimulus in the next post in this series and demonstrate how well these two libraries pair together.

 ## ViewComponent

 ViewComponent is a Rails library by Github that somewhat mirrors the idea of